UW-Milwaukee School of Continuing Education

 Ann Porretto-Loehrke, PT, DPT, CHT, COMT, CMTPT

-Ann Porretto-Loehrke is a skilled clinician with a passion for teaching and clinical treatment of upper extremity disorders.
-She has been practicing for 30 years and teaching continuing education courses for the past 20.
-She serves as the Clinical Development Coordinator at the Hand to Shoulder Center in Appleton, Wisconsin.
-Ann is a Certified Hand Therapist (CHT) and a Certified Orthopedic Manual Therapist (COMT) for treatment of the upper quadrant through the International Academy of Orthopedic Medicine (IAOM).
-Ann received a bachelor’s degree in physical therapy from Marquette University in 1994 and completed a post-professional Doctorate in Physical Therapy (DPT) degree from Drexel University with a specialty in hand and upper quarter rehabilitation in 2007.
-She is also certified in dry needling through Myopain Seminars, as a Certified Myofascial Trigger Point Therapist (CMTPT).
-Ann is a lead instructor who co-developed the Hand & Upper Extremity Track through IAOM, a set of 6 manual therapy courses designed specifically for hand and upper extremity specialists.
-She co-authored a chapter in Rehabilitation of the Hand & Upper Extremity on nerve compression syndromes of the elbow and forearm, as well as published two peer-reviewed articles entitled “Clinical Manual Assessment of the Wrist” and “Taping Techniques for the Wrist” in the 2016 Journal of Hand Therapy’s special edition of the wrist.
-Ann has presented at American Society of Hand Therapists (ASHT) annual meetings, Canadian Society of Hand Therapist Annual Conferences, Philadelphia meetings, TRIA Hand Conference, and Teton Hand Conferences.
-She also teaches online courses for MedBridge education and fostered the development of MedBridge’s CHT prep program.
+Ann Porretto-Loehrke, PT, DPT, CHT, COMT, CMTPT is an accomplished clinician and educator specializing in upper extremity disorders.
+With 30 years of clinical experience and two decades of teaching continuing education courses, she currently serves as the Clinical Development Coordinator at the Hand to Shoulder Center in Appleton, Wisconsin.
+Ann is a Certified Hand Therapist (CHT) and a Certified Orthopedic Manual Therapist (COMT), recognized for her expertise in upper quadrant treatment through the International Academy of Orthopedic Medicine (IAOM).
+She earned her bachelor’s degree in physical therapy from Marquette University in 1994 and later completed a post-professional Doctorate in Physical Therapy (DPT) from Drexel University in 2007, focusing on hand and upper quarter rehabilitation.
+In addition to her clinical work, Ann is a lead instructor and co-developer of the Hand & Upper Extremity Track through IAOM, which includes a comprehensive set of manual therapy courses tailored for specialists.
+She has co-authored a chapter in Rehabilitation of the Hand & Upper Extremity on nerve compression syndromes of the elbow and forearm, and has published notable peer-reviewed articles, including “Clinical Manual Assessment of the Wrist” and “Taping Techniques for the Wrist” in the 2016 Journal of Hand Therapy special edition.
+Ann has presented her work at prominent conferences such as the American Society of Hand Therapists (ASHT) annual meetings, Canadian Society of Hand Therapists Annual Conferences, and various regional hand conferences.
+She also teaches online courses for MedBridge Education and has played a significant role in developing MedBridge’s CHT prep program, contributing to the advancement of hand therapy education.
+She serves as the planning chair for the Wisconsin Hand Experience.

 Cassandra (Cassie) Schuh is a 2010 graduate from Mount Mary College in Milwaukee, Wisconsin with a Master of Science Degree in Occupational Therapy.
 Cassie started her career at Aurora Medical Center Manitowoc County- Two Rivers until 2014 when she joined the Hand to Shoulder Center.
 Cassie holds certifications in Functional Capacity Evaluation (FCE), Lee Silverman Voice Treatment (LSVT – Big Version), and a Certification in Orthopedic Manual Therapy (COMT) from the International Academy of Orthopedic Medicine (IAOM).
 Cassie is published in the 2016 Special Interest Journal of Hand Therapy with Ann Porretto-Loehrke, Clinical Manual Assessment of the Wrist.
 She obtained her Certified Hand Therapy Certification in 2016 and Certified Manual Trigger Point Therapist in 2022.
 She served as Treasurer of the Wisconsin Hand Therapy Association (WISHTA) from 2017-2020.
 Cassie has presented at Symposiums through Hand to Shoulder Center on Functional Capacity Evaluations in 2016 and pain management in 2018.
 She has also assisted guest speakers at the Wisconsin Hand Experience in 2017, 2019 and 2022.